Photo credit: Scott Kelly

 Vera grew up in Chapel Hill; Gordon grew up in Berkeley, CA. We met in 2007, when Vera was a gardening teacher with The Edible Schoolyard, and Gordon was working for Alice Waters at the restaurant Chez Panisse.
 In 2012, we left our city lives behind, and set out to apprentice ourselves to some of the best farmers we could find: first, Bob Cannard of Green String Farm in California; then, Eliot Coleman and Barbara Damrosch of Four Season Farm in Maine; and finally, Ken Dawson and Libby Outlaw of Maple Spring Gardens here in North Carolina.

-When we say we’re a small farm, we mean very small: about ⅓-acre.
+When we say we’re a small farm, we mean very small: just about an acre.
 We farm by hand, without a tractor, because we like keeping our feet on the ground, and it allows us to focus on growing the highest quality produce we can.
-By not tilling and not using a tractor, we’re able to build very fertile soil that supports healthy plants and nutrient-dense food.
+By not tilling and not using a tractor, we’re trying to build very fertile soil that supports healthy plants and nutrient-dense food.

 We believe the best way to grow healthy, nutrient-dense food – as well as to grow plants that are resilient against pests and extreme weather – is to farm organically.
-While we’re not certified – since we’re on leased land – we follow organic practices strictly.
+While we’re not certified, we follow organic practices strictly.
 Every day, we make farm decisions based on the health of the soil, the pollinators, the community we’re a part of, and the broader ecosystem we inhabit.
 We never use synthetic chemical sprays or GMOs.

 Since we spend pretty much all our free time cooking, we grow vegetable varieties that are known for great flavor.
 When harvesting for CSA members, we always prioritize taste, freshness, and nutrition.
 We want you and your family to eat well.